COVID-19 Vaccination Hub

 If you have not yet been approached about having the Covid-19 vaccination, please read the information: why you are being asked to wait.

 Scammers have already sought to piggy-back on the Covid-19 vaccination programme and people are receiving fraudulent calls and text messages.
 So please be alert and vigilant!

 The vaccine is only available from the NHS and the NHS will contact you when it is your turn.

 The NHS will NEVER ask for payment or for your bank details.

 Please be assured that even if you don’t respond to a genuine vaccination message because you are worried it could be fraudulent, you will remain on the invitation list and be contacted again.

 If you believe you have been the victim of fraud or identity theft you should report this directly to Action Fraud on 0300 123 2040.
 Where the victim is vulnerable, report it to Sussex Police online or by calling 101.

 What Healthwatch East Sussex is doing

-Please tell us send us any questions that you may have and we will do our best to find the answers for you.
-This will help NHS staff to focus on delivering the vaccine and protecting local people.
+Please tell us send us any questions that you may have and we will seek to help answer them.